memgraph/docs/mage/query-modules/python/migrate.md

 * `config_path` ➡ Path to the JSON file containing configuration parameters (as in oracledb.connect)
 * `params: mgp.Nullable[mgp.Any] (default=None)` ➡ Optionally, queries may be parameterized.
 In that case, `params` provides parameter values

 #### Output:

 * `row: mgp.Map`: The result table as a stream of rows

 #### Usage:
-Get first 5000 rows from database:
+Get the first 5000 rows from a database:
 ```cypher
 CALL migrate.oracle_db('example_table', {user:'memgraph',
         password:'password',